 This classic sitcom was set in Boston, not NYC.
 You’d be forgiven for assuming that Cheers was set in Seattle since that’s where Frasier’s set, but nah, Boston.

-Founded in 1826, still open, and still really good.
+The Onion Oyster House was Founded in 1826, still open, and still really good.

 10. The Red Sox, Patriots, and the Celtics